-Pursuant to FATCA and the Canada-U.S. IGA and its implementing provisions under the Tax Act, the Fund is required to report information relating to certain investor's investment in the Fund to the CRA, unless the securities are held in certain tax deferred plans.
-Generally, the Fund will be required to report information, including certain financial information, on accounts held by investors that fail to provide information to their financial advisor or dealer related to their citizenship and residency for tax purposes and/or investors that are identified as, or in the case of certain entities as having one or more controlling persons who are, U.S. citizens (including U.S.

-citizens living in Canada) or U.S. residents owning, directly or indirectly, an interest in the Fund to the CRA.
+Under the terms of the Canada-U.S. IGA to provide for the implementation of FATCA, and its implementing provisions under the Tax Act, a Fund will be treated as complying with FATCA and not subject to the 30% withholding tax if the Fund complies with the terms of the Canada-U.S. IGA.
+Under the terms of the Canada-U.S. IGA, the Fund will not have to enter into an individual FATCA agreement with the IRS but the Fund will be required to register with the IRS and to report information , including certain financial information, on accounts held by investors that fail to provide information to their financial advisor or dealer related to their citizenship and residency for tax purposes and/or investors that are identified as, or in the case of certain entities as having one or more controlling persons who are, U.S. persons owning, directly or indirectly, an interest in the Fund to the CRA.
 The CRA will in turn provide such information to the IRS.